Fouquieria columnaris: Distribution and habitat

 This species occurs from sea level to up to 1450 meters in elevation on deep to shallow volcanic loams or clays to decomposed granite soils, on well-drained sites on hillsides, mesa, and alluvial plains.
-It is found from the vicinity of San Quintín in Baja California south to the Tres Vírgenes complex of volcanoes in Baja California Sur.
+It is found from the vicinity of San Quintín in Baja California south to the Tres Vírgenes complex of volcanoes in Baja California Sur; a notable concentration is the Boojum Forest.
 It is also found on Isla Angel de la Guarda in the Gulf of California.
 On mainland Mexico, it is also found in a small area south of Puerto Libertad in coastal Sonora.
 The annual rainfall within its region only averages about 73 to 140 mm, mainly from January to April and in lesser amounts in August through September.
 Rainfall is unreliable and sometimes years may pass without heavy rainfall.

 The peculiar distribution pattern of the mainland boojums has led Mexican botanists to conclude that they were probably transplanted to the mainland by the indigenous Seri people, who lived in this area and still live on communal property south of this location.
 The Seri name for this plant is cototaj [ˈkototax].
 In Seri belief, touching this plant will cause strong winds to blow (an undesirable state).
 Given this belief, the hypothesis that the Seri people transplanted it is doubtful.